armanmaurya/Notes/DSA/LinkedList/Problems/Find Middle of the Singly Linked List.md

+---
+tags:
+  - "#DSA"
+  - LinkedList
+---
-# Find Middle of the Linked List
+# Find Middle of the Singly Linked List
-Given a singly linked list, the task is to find the middle of the linked list.
+Given a singly linked list, the task is to find the middle of the singly linked list.
 If the number of nodes are even, then there would be two middle nodes, so return the second middle node.
 **Example:**

 > [!info] Info